HackerAditya56/android-custom-rom-dev-guide/README.md

 # Android-Custom-rom-dev-guide
-This repository is for the android custom rom dev guide :)
+This repository is for the android custom rom dev helpful scripts :)

 | Steap | Topic to cover |
 |-|-|